Condo Remodel HOA Approval and Elevator Logistics in St. Petersburg: What Your Contractor Should Handle

 The Elevator Problem Nobody Warns You About

-Elevator logistics is the single biggest difference between remodeling a condo and remodeling a house.
-Every sheet of drywall, every cabinet, every piece of tile, every bag of demolition debris moves through the elevator — and you're sharing it with every other resident in the building.
+Elevator logistics is the single biggest difference between remodeling a Downtown Condos high-rise and remodeling a single-family home in Old Northeast.
+Every sheet of drywall, every cabinet, every piece of Schluter Kerdi waterproofing membrane, every bag of demolition debris moves through the freight elevator, and you're sharing it with every other resident in the building.
+Material geometry matters too: if your service elevator is 10 feet long, 12-foot baseboards and casing get cut in the garage and lose about 15 percent of trim to the geometry.

 Material Delivery